Gilad Erdan: Permanent Representative to the UN

-On 11 May 2020, following the 2020 elections to the Knesset, Prime-Minister Netanyahu announced that Erdan would become Israel's next Ambassador to the UN and also become Israel's Ambassador to the United States after the 2020 presidential election.
+On 11 May 2020, following the 2020 elections to the Knesset, Prime Minister Netanyahu announced that Erdan would become Israel's next Ambassador to the UN and also become Israel's Ambassador to the United States after the 2020 presidential election.
 The last person to hold those two positions concurrently was the diplomat and politician, Abba Eban, in the 1950s.

 On 17 May 2020, Erdan was sworn in as Regional Cooperation Minister of Israel in the 35th Government.
 However, his appointment was short-lived, as he was made Permanent Representative of Israel to the United Nations and the Israeli ambassador to the United States.
 The following year, he stepped down as ambassador to the U.S. and was replaced by Mike Herzog, who succeeded him on 15 November 2021.

-On June 7, 2022, Erdan was elected as Vice President of the General Assembly as the representative of the Western states.
+On 7 June 2022, Erdan was elected to serve as one of the vice-presidents of the General Assembly for its seventy-seventh session as a representative of the Western states.

+On 31 October 2023, Erdan, as well as other Israeli delegates, began wearing yellow star badges with the words "Never Again" written on them, in response to international criticism of Israel's conduct during the Gaza war.
+Erdan claimed that the UN Security Council was "silent" about the Hamas-led attack on Israel, and said that he would wear the star "as a symbol of pride".
+This action was immediately condemned by Yad Vashem chairman Dani Dayan, who called it a "[disgrace to] the victims of the Holocaust as well as the state of Israel," while adding "The slaughter of Jews by Hamas on October 7th was genocidal in its intents and immeasurably brutal in its form.
+Part of why it differs from the Holocaust is because Jews have today a state and an army.
+We are not defenseless and at the mercy of others."
+According to Ynet, unnamed officials from Israel's Ministry of Foreign Affairs were also highly critical of the decision, with one calling it a "cheap gimmick that doesn't serve our goal", and others describing it as an attempt to appeal to Likud party members.